KatG33/Website/README.md

 python manage.py runserver
 7. Visit the app in your browser: http://127.0.0.1:8000/

+## "No module named 'django'" Error and its solution
+If at step 6 or 7 you get a message: ModuleNotFoundError: No module named 'django' This means that you don't have Django installed to run the project.
+To install Django, try following steps:
+1. Activate venv (Virtual Environment)
+ On Windows: venv\Scripts\activate
+ On Mac or Linux: source venv/bin/activate
+2. Install Django inside Venv via the command 'pip install django'.

 ## The basis and explanation for the project's structure
 ```